buraglio/forwardingplane.net/content/post/2023-03-23-podcast-the-current-state-of-multihoming-ipv6-all-of-the-things-your-mother-warned-you-about.md

 ---

 <!-- wp:paragraph -->

-<p>“Multihoming IPv6 is a pathway to many things some consider to be ……unnatural.” ―Darth Sidious, maybe.
+“Multihoming IPv6 is a pathway to many things some consider to be ……unnatural.” ―Darth Sidious, maybe.
 The current state of usability for multihoming IPv6 is fairly limited, and not terribly supportable.
-That said, it <em><strong>is</strong></em> doable, if you have the fortitude and hardware / software to make it happen. </p>
+That said, it ***is*** doable, if you have the fortitude and hardware / software to make it happen.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>In this episode of <a href="https://modem.show">MODEM</a>, we get super nerdy about the current state of multihoming IPv6 and all of the gory details and exposed limitations.
-Join Chris Cummings, myself, and John Osmond as we discuss a <a href="https://datatracker.ietf.org/doc/draft-fbnvv-v6ops-site-multihoming/">new IETF draft</a> that describes the current state of multihoming in the IPv6 world.
-And no, we aren’t just talking about BGP. </p>
+In this episode of [MODEM](https://modem.show), we get super nerdy about the current state of multihoming IPv6 and all of the gory details and exposed limitations.
+Join Chris Cummings, myself, and John Osmond as we discuss a [new IETF draft](https://datatracker.ietf.org/doc/draft-fbnvv-v6ops-site-multihoming/) that describes the current state of multihoming in the IPv6 world.
+And no, we aren’t just talking about BGP.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>Links to the episode on your favorite podcatcher here: <a href="https://www.modem.show/post/s03e02/" target="_blank" rel="noreferrer noopener">https://www.modem.show/post/s03e02/</a> or stream it from here:</p>
+Links to the episode on your favorite podcatcher here: [https://www.modem.show/post/s03e02/](https://www.modem.show/post/s03e02/) or stream it from here:

 <!-- /wp:paragraph -->

 <!-- wp:html -->